 Secondly, I got to go to the all the home games in 1998, one of our National Champions year and the Vols were Undefeated.
 I got to go a security officer for the University of Tennessee Police Department (UTPD).
 I helped a Knox Count Reserve Officer pre-game for bus parking around to the baseball field.
 Then, at kick-off we had to go to the stadium.
 At the stadium, they paired me off with a retired UTPD officer.
 They told us both to stay out of trouble.
 So we stayed in the A/C first aid lodge area.
 We got to watch the game on TV.
 Walk around at times and such.
 We even had to tend to underage drinking and find out where they got their drinks from … Mostly Frat Row.

 The one experience I won’t forget is the night I had to stay the night at Neyland Stadium.
 It was just after the Florida game in 1998, we beat them Gators.
 Everyone flooded the field and tore up the turf and the goal post.
 UTPD locked me inside, alone!
 So all night I had to walk around the whole stadium.
 I will say this, I know Neyland Stadium is huge, try being in it by yourself, it looks much bigger when no one else is inside it.
 I would walk toward the gates and people begged me to let them inside, the only thing is, I didn’t have a key.
-I was like sorry man, I don’t have any keys, I couldn’t even get out of this place, just like no one can get inside.
-I would walk around the field, I would go up to the very top and look over the side of the stadium to the Tennessee River.
+I was like sorry man, I don’t have any keys, I couldn’t even get out of this place, and no one can get inside.
+I would walk around the field, I would go up to the very top and look over the south side of the stadium to the Tennessee River.
 Boy did they tear up the football field, it was bad.

 Third Type of Experience at Neyland Stadium … Media